top of page

 Every phase.
 Every need.

 We work with mainstream and specialist settings across Liverpool City Region and Cheshire West — from primary through to post-16 transition.
-Over the last two years we have worked with schools, specialist settings and alternative provision across Wirral and Liverpool, and a number of schools commission us year on year.
+A number of schools commission us year on year.

 Primary Schools